Is there a theme for the entries?

 How many entries are we entitled to?

-Each school should enter 10 pieces of work across any of the award categories per division.
-Please be reminded that the category of Different Learning Abilities is for students aged 13 and under and aged 14-16.
+Each registered teacher should enter 10 pieces of work across all the Literary Award categories.
+Please be reminded that the categories of Different Learning Abilities are:

-No. Schools may submit 5 COVER ART entries per school – Primary division and students with different learning abilities only.
-It is only the total amount of LITERARY entries submitted per school that cannot exceed10.
+No. Schools may submit 20 Cover Art entries per group – Primary division and students with different learning abilities only.

 How should schools select the entries to be submitted to the competition?

-Schools are free to design their own process to select the 10 entries to be submitted to the judges.
+Schools are free to design their own process to select which entries to be submitted for the competition.

 What topics should the non-fiction submissions cover?